The Ultimate New York City Travel Guide

 So before you arrive in the City That Never Sleeps, you’ll need to arrange a place to, er, sleep.
 Warn your friends who live in New York or the tri-state area (NY, NJ, CT) of your arrival, and ask for suggestions on where to stay.
 Usually they’ll know a guy, or know a guy who knows a guy.
 If you crash with friends, it’s not weird to kick in a little cash or buy ‘em a round of drinks.
 For maximum harmony, keep your footprint in the apartment tidy and tiny, and respect your host’s work routine, as it has been carefully honed to be as aerodynamic as possible.

-Option the second: Airbnb.
+Option the second: Get an Airbnb.
 The city’s limited, overcrowded hostels charge per head, so if you’re not solo, they will cost more than Airbnb.
 When paying for a hotel or a room, favor great location over low cost.
 Unless you meet your ultimate pheromonal match, your hotel is merely where you’ll pass out, not spend real time.

 The key to picking an affordable neighborhood is its delis.
 The Upper East and West Sides, Midtown, and Tribeca are the domain of overpriced gourmet delis, which fetch $2 for a soda and $5 for an impossible-to-open bag of chips.
 Harlem, the Lower East Side, and most neighborhoods in the other boroughs still have budget-friendly bodegas (Spanish for mini-mart, the kind of places where a can of beer still costs a buck) that won’t drain your miscellany budget.